dotnet/docs-aspire/docs/messaging/azure-service-bus-component.md

 > [!NOTE]
 > Service Bus `ActivitySource` support in the Azure SDK for .NET is experimental, and the shape of activities may change in the future without notice.

-You can enable tracing in one of three ways:
+You can enable tracing in several ways:

 - Setting the `Azure.Experimental.EnableActivitySource` [runtime configuration setting](https://learn.microsoft.com/dotnet/core/runtime-config/) to `true`.
 Which can be done with either:
   - Call `AppContext.SetSwitch("Azure.Experimental.EnableActivitySource", true);`.